brack3t/Djrill/README.rst

   via Django signals
 * An optional Django admin interface

 Djrill is released under the BSD license.
-It is tested against Django 1.3, 1.4, and 1.5 (including Python 3 support with Django 1.5).
+It is tested against Django 1.3---1.6 (including Python 3 support with Django 1.5+).

 ..
 END shared-intro